vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 It is true that it has been stated: "In those "A who have bhakti to Purushottama, there is no apger, no hatred, no covetous.
 Dess nor impure minds", but this is applicable only to those individuals who are perfect in the possession of spiritual qualities.
 In the case of those who have yet to ascend to that high spiritual level, it is well-known that their minds may become deluded.
 Thus it has been said "We bear that the gods (devas), in dread of the diminution of samsāra among those who are devoted to Govinda, become their enemies, (i.e. try to hinder devo tion)" and again, "To "truthfulness in speech, there are a hundred hindrances; to tapas or the performance of austerities, the bind. rances are & thousand; and bhakti to Govinda meets with ten

 \*NOTE:- Embar became subject to misconceptions owing to his associ ation with Yadavaprakasa and had to be corrected by Peria Tirumalai Nambl 13.
 Itihasa Samucchyam: 33-105 15.
 Viṣṇu dharma : 2-25 14.
-Mahabharata - Santi Parva: 359-71 16.
+Mahābhārata - Santi Parva: 359-71 16.
 Vishau dharma : 74-94 14A Mababharata: Anusasanika

 parva : 254-135